yashnayan8795/Web-Scrapping-Stock-Dataset/README.md

-# Web Scraping Stock Dataset

-# Stock Market Data Wrangling in R
+# Web Scraping of Stock Market DataSet Using R : Documentation

 ## Overview
 This project provides a comprehensive end-to-end data pipeline for stock market analysis.
 It covers various aspects, including data collection through web scraping, data wrangling, enrichment, and analysis.
 The ultimate objective is to generate a structured and enriched dataset that aids investment decision-making by leveraging visualizations and key performance metrics.